sindresorhus/escape-goat/readme.md

 Escapes the following characters in the given `string` argument: `&` `<` `>` `"` `'`

-The function also works as [Tagged template literal](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals) that escapes interpolated values.
+The function also works as a [tagged template literal](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals) that escapes interpolated values.

 ### htmlUnescape(htmlString)

 Unescapes the following HTML entities in the given `htmlString` argument: `&amp;` `&lt;` `&gt;` `&quot;` `&#39;`

-The function also works as [Tagged template literal](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals) that escapes interpolated values.
+The function also works as a [tagged template literal](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals) that escapes interpolated values.

 ## Tip